isomerpages/moe-tanjongkatongsec/pages/Principal’s Honours List.md

 **Aims**

-TK’s mission is to nurture students to their fullest potential, developing in them sound values and leadership skills, in an environment that encourages creativity and dynamism.
+<p style="text-align: justify;">TK’s mission is to nurture students to their fullest potential, developing in them sound values and leadership skills, in an environment that encourages creativity and dynamism.</p>

-The Principal’s Honours List (PHL) students are given varied platforms for them to develop both their academic and non-academic domains.
+<p style="text-align: justify;">The Principal’s Honours List (PHL) students are given varied platforms for them to develop both their academic and non-academic domains.</p>

-The PHL students are expected to live out TK values of Respect, Responsibility, Resilience, Integrity and Compassion as well as embody the characteristics of the TK Graduate.
+<p style="text-align: justify;">The PHL students are expected to live out TK values of Respect, Responsibility, Resilience, Integrity and Compassion as well as embody the characteristics of the TK Graduate.</p>

 The objectives of the PHL programme are as follows: